tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 The body of the message read: My fucking stupid friend's cat bit me! #Neosporin

+PS

+***I'm planting geraniums tomo night and thought maybe you want to help me? ;D***

 I winced and went about my day.
 It was hard not to think of Betty Lou, I'll confess.
+No way I was going to garden with her.
 A few days later another email came to me.

 Subject: Nothing more Lexapro can't fix